John Vereker, 6th Viscount Gort: Second World War

-Gort was given the post of Inspector of Training and the Home Guard, and with nothing constructive to do visited Iceland, Orkney and Shetland.
-He went on to serve as Governor of Gibraltar (1941–42).
-In 1943 he succeeded Lord Galway as Colonel Commandant of the Honourable Artillery Company, a position he held until his death.
+Gort was appointed Inspector of Training and General Officer Commanding the Home Guard in late 1940.
+He went on trips to Iceland, Orkney and Shetland.
+He was then appointed Governor of Gibraltar in 1941.
+In 1943, he succeeded George Monckton-Arundell, 8th Viscount Galway as Colonel Commandant of the Honourable Artillery Company, a position he held until his death.

-As Governor of Malta (1942–44), Gort's courage and leadership during the siege was recognised by the Maltese giving him the Sword of Honour.
-He pushed ahead with extending the airfield into land reclaimed from the sea, against the advice of the British government, but was later thanked by the War Cabinet for his foresight when the airfield proved vital to the British Mediterranean campaign.
-The King gave Gort his field marshal's baton on 20 June 1943 at Malta.
-On 29 September, Gort, together with Generals Dwight D. Eisenhower and Harold Alexander, witnessed Marshal Pietro Badoglio signing the Italian surrender in Valletta harbour.
+Gort was appointed Governor of Malta in 1942 and led the defence of the island under siege from enemy forces.
+The Maltese Government presented a Sword of Honour to him for this role.
+Gort received his field marshal's baton from the King at Malta on 20 June 1943.
+Gort was in attendance, along with Generals Dwight D. Eisenhower and Harold Alexander, when Marshal Pietro Badoglio signed the surrender of all Italian forces in Valletta harbour on 29 September 1943.

-Gort was present when his son-in-law, Major William Sidney, received the Victoria Cross from General Sir Harold Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy, on 3 March 1944 in Italy.
+Gort was also present when his son-in-law, Major William Sidney, received the Victoria Cross from General Sir Harold Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy, on 3 March 1944 in Italy.

-Gort ended the war as High Commissioner for Palestine and Transjordan.
+Gort was appointed High Commissioner for Palestine and Transjordan in late 1944.
 He served in this office for only one year.
 In 1945 he nominated William James Fitzgerald, Chief Justice of Palestine, to enquire into the Jewish-Arab conflict in Jerusalem.
 Chief Justice Fitzgerald issued his report in which he proposed to divide the city into separate Jewish and Arab Quarters.
 Despite growing tensions in Palestine, Gort strove to cultivate good personal relations with both Jews and Arabs, and was greatly admired and respected by the Jewish and Arab communities.

 During his time in Palestine, Gort's health deteriorated, and he was suffering from great pain and discomfort in his abdomen.
 He was in fact suffering from liver cancer, but the doctors he consulted in London were unable to properly diagnose his condition.
 Gort ruled Palestine at the time that the Jewish insurgency was beginning.
 Despite his efforts, he was unable to stem the growing confrontation between the Yishuv (Jewish community) and British authorities.
 On 5 November 1945, he stepped down as High Commissioner and returned to Britain.
 Commenting on his departure, The Palestine Post wrote that "No High Commissioner in the twenty-five years of British rule in Palestine enjoyed greater popular trust and none repaid it with greater personal kindness."